abap2UI5/docs/docs/development/view.md

   ENDMETHOD.
 ```
+Tips for Usage:
-Check the API of `Z2UI5_CL_XML_VIEW` and leverage code completion to easily find the correct controls and properties.
-Additionally, it’s recommended to explore the sample repository, which contains pre-written XML examples for most use cases.
-These examples are available for easy copy-pasting and can be adjusted to suit your specific needs.
+* Explore the API: Check the API of Z2UI5_CL_XML_VIEW and use code completion to easily identify the available controls and properties.
+* Sample Repository: Refer to the sample repository for pre-written XML examples that you can copy, paste, and adjust as needed.

+#### What’s Next?
-Currently, this setup is quite static.
-In the next section, we will explore how to bind and exchange data between the view and the app logic.
+This current setup is static.
+In the next section, we will explore how to bind and exchange data between the view and the application logic.